What’s new in Zope 4.0¶

 So far it was available via the five.pt project.
 In Zope 4 the code from five.pt has been merged into Zope core and the Chameleon based engine is now the default, removing the need to install five.pt manually.

-Zope 4 depends on the new DateTime version 3.
-DateTime 3 has been optimized for better memory use.
+Zope 4 depends on a new DateTime release.
+The new release has been optimized for better memory use.
 Applications using a lot of DateTime values like the Plone CMS have seen total memory usage to decrease by 10% to 20% for medium to large deployments.